 High-output HF is characterized by an elevated resting cardiac index beyond the normal range of 2.5 to 4.0 L/min per m2.
 Ineffective blood volume and pressure, chronic activation of the sympathetic nervous system and renin-angiotensin-aldosterone axis, increased serum vasopressin (antidiuretic hormone) concentrations, and chronic volume overload gradually cause ventricular enlargement, remodeling, and HF.

 As will be described in this topic review, a number of conditions lead to an obligatory increase in cardiac output, which can be associated with HF in some patients.
 However, these conditions are rarely the sole cause of HF; in most such patients, the high cardiac output provokes HF in the setting of reduced ventricular reserve from some underlying cardiac problem.
-Thus, the presence of high-output HF should prompt a search for another underlying cardiovascular problem.
+Thus, the presence of high-output HF should prompt a search for another underlying cardiovascular condition.

 Several characteristic findings are usually seen on physical examination in patients with high-output HF.
 The heart rate is typically between 85 and 105 beats per minute, but it may be higher with some causes, eg, thyrotoxicosis.
 Examination of the systemic veins may reveal a cervical venous hum, heard best over the deep internal jugular veins, particularly on the right side.
 Less often, a venous hum may be appreciated over the femoral veins.